Simulating plasma wave propagation on a superconducting quantum chip: Measuring the dispersion relation

-\emph{Measuring the spectrum.}-- We design our first experiment to measure the energies of the spin-wave excitations, using a many-body Ramsey-type scheme.
+We design our first experiment to measure the energies of the spin-wave excitations, using a many-body Ramsey-type scheme.

 We initialize one qubit in the superposition $(\ket{0}+\ket{1})/\sqrt{2}$ and all remaining qubits in the $\ket{0}$ state.
-This initial state is a superposition of the vacuum of spin waves, and spin waves at all wave vectors $k$ with appropriate coefficients.
-We then realize first-order Trotterized evolution with $H$ on the chip, with Trotter time step size $\delta=0.8$, wherein each wave vector component $k$ accumulates phase at the rate $\omega_k$, with the vacuum state remaining as a reference which has no phase evolution.
-We measure $\braket{\sigma^x_j} + i\braket{\sigma^y_j}$, which is sensitive to the relative phases accumulated between the vacuum and the spin waves during Trotterized evolution.
-The individual phases $\omega_k \delta$ can be extracted during post-processing using a linear transformation of the data explained in~\cite{SM}.
-We perform the experiment with ($\Egap>0$) and without ($\Egap=0$) a plasma.
+This initial state is a superposition of the vacuum of spin waves, and of spin waves at all wave vectors $k$ with appropriate coefficients.
+Denoting $\ket{\rm vac}$ as the state with all qubits as $\ket{0}$, which is the vacuum of spin waves, $\ket{i} \equiv \sigma^+_i\ket{\rm vac}$ as the state with qubit $i$ in $\ket{1}$ and all others as $\ket{0}$, and $\ket{k}$ as the spin wave with wave vector $k$, the initial state is

-Figure~\ref{fig:dispersion-expt} shows the measured observables and spin wave excitation spectrum obtained from this experiment.
-Figures~\ref{fig:dispersion-expt}(a) and~(c) shows the localized spin wave packet spreading through the lattice, in the cases $\Egap=0$ and $\Egap=\Ehop/4$, respectively.
-The phase evolution of each spin wave is obtained by numerically projecting the spatial evolution onto the eigenmode basis of the Hamiltonian (see~\cite{SM} for details).
-In the absence of many-body interactions, this method represents a highly sensitive scalable test of the ability to accurately reconstruct each eigenmode.
+Here, $c_{ik}$ are the real-space amplitudes of the spin wave with wave vector $k$ (see Appendix~\ref{app:exact_soln} for the exact solutions of the spin waves).

+We then realize first-order Trotterized evolution with $H$ on the chip, using a Trotter time-step size $\delta=0.8$, wherein each wave vector component $k$ accumulates phase at the rate $\omega_k$.
+The vacuum state remains as a reference, having no phase evolution.
+After time evolution, the wave function is